jwalin12/Bondify/README.md

   2. should fail when the bond has not expired
   3. should fail if there is not enough money in the smart contract

-### Deposit and Withdrawal - Tests if you can successfully deposite nad withdraw money
+### Deposit and Withdrawal - Tests if you can successfully deposit and withdraw money

 Try running some of the following tasks: